 The initial work at the ATM Forum will be restricted to the native ATM layer and the adaptation layer.
-Any work on the performance of the higher layers will be deferred is being deferred for further study.
+Any work on the performance of the higher layers is being deferred for further study.

 1.2 Goals of Performance Testing